sphrases/GOPEGA-Coding-Challenge/README.md

 ## Nice to have
-- Date object instead of date as a string (complications with React not allowing objects to be passed)
+- Date object instead of date as a string (complications with React not allowing objects to be passed, would use `@material-ui/pickers` library)

 - Minor filtering on the inputs (Gender as dropdown, limited to maybe three options)